 Does Differential Taxation of Short-Term Relative to Long-Term Capital Gains Affect Long-Term Investment?

-Pressure from short-horizon investors can hurt investments in innovative, long-run value increasing projects.
-We explore the efficacy of a commonly proposed tax-based policy tool to mitigate this problem: imposition of differentially greater taxes on short-term capital gains vis-à-vis long-term capital gains.
-Using a panel of 30 OECD countries and 21 capital gains tax shocks over 1991-2006, we find that rewarding longer-term ownership through lower capital gains taxes results in an increase in corporate innovation.
-The evidence should be of interest to lawmakers and regulators and also adds to our understanding of the real effects of taxation of investor trading activity.
+Pressure from short-horizon investors can hurt investments in innovative, long-run value-increasing projects.
+We explore the efficacy of a commonly proposed tax-based policy tool to mitigate this problem: the imposition of differentially greater taxes on short-term capital gains vis-à-vis long-term capital gains.
+Using a panel of 30 OECD countries in which seven countries exhibit 21 shocks to differential capital gains taxation over 1991-2006, we find that rewarding longer-term ownership through lower taxes is associated with greater innovation.
+The evidence adds to our understanding of the real effects of taxation of investor trading and should be of interest to lawmakers and regulators.

 Keywords: capital gains taxes, real effects, myopia, investment, short termism, innovation